Azraelx0/SEC335/Week3/LOLBins.md

 ### Documenting an LOLBin
-The format used in this write-up will be as follows:
+The format used in this write-up will be as follows-

 Command: